mattermost/docs/source/deployment/deployment.md

 ### Mobile Web Experience

-End users can securely share messages and files using a web-mobiled-based Mattermost experience on iOS and Android devices.
+End users can securely share messages and files using a mobile Web-based Mattermost experience on iOS and Android devices.
 Please see [Software and Hardware Requirements](http://docs.mattermost.com/install/requirements.html) documentation for full details.

 ### Email Client